 - Breast cancer – A mammogram performed annually beginning at age 40 (for women)

-- Cervical cancer – A Pap test performed once every three to five years (for women)
+- Cervical cancer – An HPV test every five years, a Pap test every three years, or a combination every five years beginning at age 30 (for women)

 - Skin cancer – A head-to-toe skin check performed annually

 - Prostate cancer – A digital rectal exam or prostate-specific antigen (PSA) test performed at a physician-recommended interval beginning at age 55 (for men)

 - Lung cancer – A low-dose CT scan performed regularly for current and former smokers between the ages of 55-80

 - Colorectal cancer – A colonoscopy or high-sensitivity blood test performed every 10 years beginning at age 50

 Additionally, the American Cancer Society recommends incorporating a cancer-related check-up into every routine health examination.
 This check-up may include health counseling and, depending on an individual’s age and gender, exams for cancers of the thyroid, oral cavity, skin, lymph nodes, testes and ovaries.

 If you’d like to learn more about cancer screening, you can request an appointment at Moffitt with or without a referral by calling 1-888-663-3488 or completing our new patient registration form online.
 We can recommend an appropriate screening strategy for you.